 Not really.
 It just depends on perspective on whether you find the anime hilarious or not.
 Personally, I think Valvrave the Liberator is just comedic gold, and let me tell you why.
 It takes a special kind of thinking to put vampires, space Nazis, mechas, romance and slice of life all in school setting.
 Did I mention there was a brief Valvrave the Musical?
 Not kidding.
 Wait for episode 5.
 Just wait.

-All these elements in the anime inevitably result in a sense you are watching a parody, at least it did for me.
-What makes it even better is that the show takes itself way too seriously thus making it all the more funnier.
+All these elements in the anime inevitably result in a sense you are watching a parody and what makes it even better is the fact that the show takes itself way too seriously thus making it all the more funnier.
 Just think of Guilty Crown meets space, only a billion times funnier.
 For realsies, I do genuinely enjoy this anime.
 Not because it's good, not because the animation or the music is great (neither are noteworthy to be honest) but because it tickles my funny bone.

 I wish I could write more in this review, but honestly, aside from delving into the characters there's not much else to say, and I'd rather do the former because I want you to genuinely enjoy the series.
 So here's my advice for watching Valvrave the Liberator - TURN OFF YOUR BRAIN.
 Seriously.
-Don't even think of thinking anything.
+Don't even think of thinking anything because neither the plot nor the characters will make much sense to you if any at all.
 The anime is just so much more enjoyable that way.